gamemann/The-DPDK-Stats/README.md

 ## Description
 A small DPDK application that increments a basic packet counter for TCP or UDP packets depending on what's specified in the command line (UDP is default).
 The amount of packets per second is outputted on a new line each second and total packets is outputted before the program exits.

+Dropped and forward (TX) mode is supported (dropped mode is default).
+When TX is specified in the command line, the source and destination MAC and IP addresses are swapped along with the TCP/UDP ports.
+Afterwards, the packet is forwarded.

 This repository uses my DPDK Common [project](https://github.com/gamemann/The-DPDK-Common) in an effort to make things simpler.

 ## Requirements